simonbrundin/cloudflare-redirects/README.md

 ### Common Issues

 1. **Zone not found**: Ensure the domain is added to your Cloudflare account and the API token has access
 2. **API rate limits**: The script includes basic error handling; wait and retry if needed
+3. **Ruleset limits exceeded**: Cloudflare has limits on the number of zone rulesets per phase.
+If you have many domains, the script will attempt to reuse existing rulesets.
+If limits are reached, consider consolidating redirects or contacting Cloudflare support.
-3. **Invalid config**: Run `npm run validate` to check your `redirects.json` file
+4. **Invalid config**: Run `npm run validate` to check your `redirects.json` file
-4. **Workflow fails**: Check GitHub Actions logs for detailed error messages
+5. **Workflow fails**: Check GitHub Actions logs for detailed error messages
-5. **Redirects not working**: Ensure the source domains have DNS records pointing to Cloudflare (A/CNAME records for the zone)
+6. **Redirects not working**: Ensure the source domains have DNS records pointing to Cloudflare (A/CNAME records for the zone)

 ### API Permissions

 Your Cloudflare API token needs these permissions:

 - Zone:Rulesets (Edit)
 - Zone:Read